mui/toolpad/docs/data/toolpad/studio/getting-started/first-app.md

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/getting-started/first-app/step-13.png", "alt": "Preview of app", "caption": "The preview of our application", "indent": 1  }}

 2. That's it!
-Feel free to browse through the rest of the documentation to know more about what you can do with Toolpad.
+Feel free to browse through the rest of the documentation to know more about what you can do with Toolpad Studio.